Information for Patients

 7. What are the possible risks of taking part?

-Your name and date of birth will only be used to link with outcome information with the Australian Institute of Health and Welfare mortality and hospital morbidity databases, under strict privacy security conditions.
+Your name and date of birth will only be used to link with outcome information with the Australian Institute of Health and Welfare mortality database (NDI) and state and territory-based hospital morbidity datasets (admission and emergency data), under strict privacy security conditions.
 The risk of a security breach is extremely small.
 All analysis is performed on a de-identified database that cannot be re-identified.

 8. What will happen to information about me?